Age of Empires III: Act III: Steel

 In 1817 (five years after Nathaniel's death in 1812), Amelia Black, Nathaniel's daughter and heiress owner of The Falcon Company, an American railroad company, seeks to expand operations after Nathaniel exhausted the compensation given by the British and Americans for John's sacrifice.
 After laying track to supply the US Cavalry near the Mexican border, Amelia meets French prospector Pierre Beaumont, who helps her and US Cavalry commander Major Ryan Cooper defeat a Mexican army attacking a fort.
 Beaumont leads Amelia to a Colorado mine, where an aged Kanyenke arrives to warn Amelia that Beaumont now leads the Circle of Ossus.
 Amelia, Kanyenke, and Cooper chase Beaumont through the mines and find a map to the Lake of the Moon.
 At the Lake, now a swamp, the three destroy a Circle base, after which one of Beaumont's wolves kills Cooper.
 Amelia, now wanting to avenge Cooper, learns from local Seminoles that an Inca city in Pacamayo Valley houses several barrels of the Fountain's water.

 Amelia and Kanyenke sail to South America and help Simón Bolívar defeat the Spanish.
 Bolívar offers them guides, and, with the Circle's army in pursuit, they make a dangerous passage through the Andes.
 They discover the Inca city in Pacamayo Valley and defend it from the Circle.
 Amelia soon finds that Beaumont has once again escaped, this time with the barrels of the Fountain's water.
 Amelia and Kanyenke next fight the Circle at their last stronghold, the Ossuary, in Cuba.
 After they destroy the Ossuary with help from Havana, Beaumont ambushes Amelia and Kanyenke, but Amelia shoots and kills him.
 She then uses the Circle's stored treasure to revive the Falcon Company and builds railroads to the future west coast of the United States.
-Back in the US, an elderly man congratulates Amelia and states that she broke the Circle in one lifetime, hinting that he is Morgan Black and that he greatly extended his life using water from the Fountain of Youth.
+Back in the US, an elderly man congratulates Amelia and her destruction of the Circle, hinting that he is Morgan Black, who drank from the Fountain of Youth and extended his life.